Ready to roll up our sleeves and lift up communities

-Students are required to interview clients and witnesses, investigate facts, research applicable state and federal law, write pleadings and briefs, and conduct court proceedings from motion hearings to trials.
-They may represent their clients in district, superior, federal and bankruptcy courts.
+Students represent the rights of low-income individuals victimized by identity theft, unfair trade practices, small business disputes, predatory lending, auto fraud, bankruptcy, unfair sales practices, debt collectors, and other commercial issues.
+Students interview clients and witnesses, investigate facts, research applicable state and federal laws, write pleadings and briefs, and conduct court proceedings from motion hearings to full trials.

 The clinic is operated as a small law firm to familiarize students with many of the practice management systems used by firms throughout the country, including scheduling, conflicts checking, time and billing, case management, and specialized practice software.